LucyVers/learn-agentic-ai-with-me/resources/youtube/README.md

 ## 🔄 Regular Updates

 This list is updated monthly with new channels and videos.
-Last updated: March 2024
+Last updated: June 2025